hrjayasuryasingh9/PRODIGY_WD_01/README.md

 ## Acknowledgments
 - Thanks to ProDigy InfoTech for the internship opportunity.
 - Inspiration for the design and functionality was drawn from modern web design principles and practices.
-- Guidance and support from the ProDigy InfoTech development tea.
+- Guidance and support from the ProDigy InfoTech development team.

 ## View My Website Here: https://hrjayasuryasingh9.github.io/PRODIGY_WD_01/Task-1